egoquat/NavigationToolTest/README.md

 # NavigationToolTest

-2011 year private A* test.
+2010-2011 year A* project for private test includes implementation A* not using Unity Navi.

 A* base ground unit movement, save load mapping navi json format.